An enlarged heart isn’t a disease in itself. Rather, it usually signals a different, underlying problem with the heart.

 Enlarged hearts and lack of care

-Overall having an enlarged heart is not very common, Mercado said.
+Overall having an enlarged heart is not very common, Wyskoarko said.

 “We have the technology to identify these issues quickly and treat them effectively,” he said.
 “Often the people we see with enlarged hearts are those who have not had medical care for an extended period of time.
 This is why awareness is so important.
 We can help keep people healthy before these issues become more serious if they are aware and seek care when symptoms arise.”